 Past Examination Papers and Specimen Solutions

 The official archive of examination papers (OXAM) is maintained by the University.
 The department also publishes copies of past papers.
-A selection of specimen solutions to past Part B and Part C papers, and a set of sample answers to some Prelims questions are made available for students to use when revising.
+A selection of specimen solutions to past Part A, Part B and Part C papers, and a set of sample answers to some Prelims questions are made available for students to use when revising.